-Fornance, a Democrat, was the representative for Pennsylvania’s 5th congressional district from 1839 to 1843.
+Fornance was the representative for Pennsylvania’s 5th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Fornance missed 646 of 1,725 roll call votes, which is 37.4%.
 This is much worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1839-Feb 1840||170||61||35.9%||84th|

 The information on this page is originally sourced from a variety of materials, including: